dmhuehol/Ice-growth-diagram/README.md

 ### Helper functions subdirectory
 `rhwToRhi`: Converts relative humidity with respect to water to relative humidity with respect to ice.
-`iceSupersatToRH`: Converts an ice supersaturation in percent to a relative humidity with respect to water, also in percent.
+`iceSupersatToRHw`: Converts an ice supersaturation in percent to a relative humidity with respect to water, also in percent.
 `iceSupersatToVaporExc`: Converts an ice supersaturation in decimal to a vapor density excess in g/m^3.
 `rhwToVaporExc`: Converts a relative humidity with respect to water to vapor density excess in g/m^3.
 `eswLine`: Outputs arrays useful to draw isohumes with respect to water on the diagram.